 - Each package of EUFLEXXA is manufactured using aseptic filling techniques.
-Do not use if the blister package is opened or damaged. - 2 Remove joint effusion, if present - Peel off the blister Tyvek backing (The syringe should be used immediately after the individual syringe 3 blister is opened) - 4 While holding the blister open side down, bend the blister and allow the syringe to fall gently onto the clean surface.
+Do not use if the blister package is opened or damaged. - Remove joint effusion, if present - Peel off the blister Tyvek backing (The syringe should be used immediately after the individual syringe - While holding the blister open side down, bend the blister and allow the syringe to fall gently onto the clean surface.
 Alternatively, hold the blister open side up and bend back the blister until the barrel's luer end is exposed.
 Gripping the luer end of the barrel, remove the syringe from the blister.
-Do not remove the syringe from the plunger end. - 5.
-Remove the tip cap from the syringe and attach an appropriately sized sterile needle, for example 17 to 21 gauge.
+Do not remove the syringe from the plunger end. - Remove the tip cap from the syringe and attach an appropriately sized sterile needle, for example 17 to 21 gauge.